 WHO AM I?

 My name is Niamh.
 Now, don’t panic, it is just a name (an Irish one at that), and you pronounce it Knee-uv.
-I am an Irish ex-pat, based vaguely in London (well, I pay rent there at least), however, right now, I travel a lot, while still trying to keep up to date with the London restaurant scene.
+I am Irish based in London, a scientist turned food writer via a career in New Media.
+I started this blog in 2007, and well, that was it.

-Most of the recipes are my own, some are shown to me on my travels (if this is the case I say so), occasionally some are from books that I find particularly engaging.
+Most of the recipes are my own, some are shown to me on my travels (if this is the case I say so), occasionally some are from books that I enjoy.
 If you try them I would love to hear how it goes.
-I love to hear from readers.

-I write here, there and everywhere about food, drink & travel.
-I am always available for work, regardless of how busy I seem, so if you are interested in speaking to me about some freelance writing or blogging, I would love to talk to you, do get in touch here or email me firstname.lastname@example.org.
+If you are interested in speaking to me about some freelance writing or blogging, I would love to talk to you, email me on firstname.lastname@example.org.
 I have written for many people, including Guardian Travel, Stylist Magazine & Ocado Magazine.